0LL1/jako/README.md

-Tiny app to split the bills.
+Small Svelte app to split the bills.